Does The Neon Museum accept cash?

 Can I take an earlier tour if I arrive early?

 No. Your ticket is time specific and is a guaranteed space.
 Walk-up visitors can buy a ticket for a tour before your time, but they have done so on a very limited first-come, first-served basis and risk not being sold a ticket.

-Is the Neon Museum ADA compliant?
+Is The Neon Museum ADA compliant?

 The Neon Museum is accessible in accordance with ADA (AA) requirements.
 The Neon Boneyard has a fine gravel surface that both powered and unpowered wheeled devices can easily navigate.

-Can I bring pets along on the tour?
+Can I bring pets to the Museum?